- Frequently Asked Questions >

 What tools are available for monitoring MongoDB?¶

-The MongoDB Management Service includes monitoring functionality, which collects data from running MongoDB deployments and provides visualization and alerts based on that data.
+The MongoDB Management Service and Ops Manager, an on-premise solution available in MongoDB Enterprise Advanced include monitoring functionality, which collects data from running MongoDB deployments and provides visualization and alerts based on that data.

 Memory Diagnostics for the MMAPv1 Storage Engine¶